skypjack/entt/docs/md/entity.md

 In `EnTT`, pools of components are made available through a specialized version of a sparse set.

-Each pool contains all the instances of a single component, as well as all the entities to which it's assigned.
-Sparse arrays are also _paged_ to avoid wasting memory in some cases while packed arrays are not for obvious reasons.<br/>
+Each pool contains all the instances of a single component and all the entities to which it's assigned.
+Sparse arrays are _paged_ to avoid wasting memory in some cases.
+Packed arrays of components are also paged to have pointer stability upon additions.
+Packed arrays of entities are not instead.<br/>
-Pools also make available at any time a pointer to the packed lists of entities and components they contain, in addition to the number of elements in use.
-For this reason, pools can rearrange their items in order to keep the internal arrays tightly packed and maximize performance.
+All pools can rearrange their items in order to keep the internal arrays tightly packed and maximize performance.

-At the moment, it's possible to specialize pools within certain limits, although a more flexible and user-friendly model is under development.

 # The Registry, the Entity and the Component